National Trust Holiday Property

 This area is truly special and a real secret haven for those looking for a peaceful relaxing holiday.
 Beach ¼ mile.
 Shop, pub and restaurant 1 mile.

 Spacious living room with wood-burning stove.
 Spacious dining hall with wood-burning stove and wood panelling.
 Spacious well-equipped kitchen with range for cooking, breakfast area, island and tiled floor.
 Single bedroom.
 Separate toilet.
-First floor: Double bedroom with 6ft zip and link bed.
+First floor: Double bedroom with 6ft zip and link bed (can be twin beds on request).
 Two further double bedrooms, each with 5ft bed; one four poster with en-suite shower room with toilet.
 Twin bedroom.
 Single bedroom.
 Bathroom with large free-standing bath and toilet.
 Shower room (no toilet).

 - Two wood-burning stoves - fuel is included for the first night, then available at additional cost